bravetechnologycoop/brave-alert-app/README.md

 - `package-lock.json` - NPM package description.
 This is auto-generated and should not be edited directly.
 - `README.md` - The README.

+Test files live in the same folder the file that they are testing and end with `.test.js`.